ratify-project/ratify/docs/design/Cosign Upgrade 2024.md

 ### User Experience

 A new resource `KeyManagementProvider` will be introduced and the `CertificateStore` will be deprecated. `CertificateStore` will be maintained until Ratify v2.0.0.
 Only one resource type can be enabled at the same time.
-If user attempt to apply the opposite type resource when one already exists for the opposing type, then a warning message will be shown for that resource in the status.
+If a user attempts to apply the opposite type resource when one already exists for the opposing type, then a warning message will be shown in the Ratify logs.

 Compared to the `CertificateStore`, the `KeyManagementProvider` (KMP) config spec will be updated to be more flexible.
 A new `name` field will be used only in CLI scenarios to mirror CRD name functionality as a unique identifier.
 This enables multiple KMP of same type to be used.
 The `type` field corresponds to the existing `provider` field in the `CertificateStore`.